-Follow vehicle rental provider rules to ensure you comply Lithuanian and Australian vehicle operating and licence laws, otherwise you risk rendering your international travel insurance invalid in the event of an accident.
+Follow vehicle rental provider rules to ensure you comply with Lithuanian and Australian vehicle operating and licence laws, otherwise you risk rendering your international travel insurance invalid.

-- All vehicles must use winter tyres from 10 November until 1 April
+- Vehicles must use winter tyres from 10 November until 1 April

 - Drivers must use headlights (low beam) at all times when driving

 - Drivers must carry car insurance valid for Lithuania.

 Use reputable taxi companies that are use meters.
 Private taxis may refuse to use a meter and you may be overcharged.
 Look for the company logo before getting in Tips are paid at your discretion.
 Uber and CITYBEE car booking service are also available in Vilnius, Kaunas and Klaipeda.